Vox AC30: History

-By 1960, Vox had forsaken the more conservative TV-front look for the now legendary cabinet design that has remained largely unchanged since 1960.
-The new cabinets featured a different covering known as fawn Rexine, which was a sort of beige leathercloth with a subtle printed grain.
-The front baffle was now divided by a thin gold-toned strip with the upper valence covered in fawn Rexine, and the lower grille covered in brown diamond cloth.
-Ventilation was provided by three small brass vents on the top of the cabinet, and the TV-front's single suitcase type handle was replaced with three leather straps.
+By 1960, Vox had forsaken the more conservative TV-front look for a now-legendary cabinet design that has since remained largely unchanged.
+The new cabinets had a covering known as fawn Rexine, a sort of beige leathercloth with a subtle printed grain.
+The front baffle was divided by a thin gold-toned strip with the upper valence covered in fawn Rexine, and the lower grille covered in brown diamond cloth.
+Ventilation was provided by three small brass vents on the top of the cabinet, and the TV-front's single suitcase-type handle was replaced with three leather straps.

-Since the higher output AC30/4 shared its preamplifier design with the lower powered AC15, Vox discovered the high-gain EF86 tube was susceptible to microphonics, or even failure, when exposed to the increased vibration present in this uprated amp.
-Vox soon tired of the problem so to cure AC30/4 reliability issues caused by the troublesome EF86 preamp tube, in late 1960 Vox redesigned the preamp circuit, replaced the EF86 with an ECC83 (12AX7), and released this new design as the AC30/6.
-The AC30/6 was now an amp with three channels, each channel having two inputs.
+Vox discovered the high-gain EF86 tube was susceptible to microphonics, or even failure, when exposed to the increased vibration in this uprated amp.
+In late 1960, Vox redesigned the preamp circuit, replacing the EF86 with an ECC83 (12AX7).
+This new version was released as the AC30/6: three channels, each channel having two inputs.

 About this time, the "Top Boost" (or "Brilliance") feature became available as Vox's optional addition of a rear panel-mounted circuit that introduced an extra gain stage and tone controls for bass and treble (as opposed to the single "tone" control of earlier AC30s).
 The unit became so popular that its features were soon incorporated in newer AC30/6 models, and the controls moved from the rear panel to the control panel.
 Vox AC30/6 amplifiers from around 1963 had already implemented the top boost, and therefore had three tone controls.
 People began to refer to these amplifiers as AC30TBs.
 Later on, Vox also offered additional versions of the AC30 unit.
 In addition to the "Normal" version without the Top Boost, and the Top Boost version (which was a Normal version with the "Brilliance" unit added), Vox, with slight circuit modifications, created two more versions that were "voiced" in Brilliant (Treble), and Bass styles.
 Over the years many different AC30 models appeared but many consider the AC30 "Super Twin" to be the ultimate AC30, with a "trapezoid" shaped head and a separate speaker mounted on a trolley (see The Vox Story, Petersen & Denney 1993, p.39; see also the Vox showroom web site).
+The AC30 Super Twin retailed for $520 at Sherman Clay stores in 1965.